publicissapient-france/selma/README.md

 * Generate code for mapping bean to bean matching fields to fields ** Support for nested bean
 ** Bean should respect Java property convention
-* Maps Enum using identical values
+* Maps Enum using identical values with default value
 * Maps Collection any to any
 * Maps Map any to any
 * Use strict memory duplication for all fields